invinciblescriptz/invincible-private-killing/README.md

     end
     task.spawn(function()
         while spying do
-            -- Assuming there's a variable targetPlayerName
+            -- Assuming you want to follow a specific target -- You need to have a variable for that
-            -- Replace with your actual target player variable -- e.g., local targetPlayerName = "PlayerName"
+            -- For demo, just follow the first in targetPlayerNames local targetName = targetPlayerNames[1]
-            local targetPlayerName = nil -- Set this correctly if targetPlayerName then
+            if targetName then
-                local target = Players:FindFirstChild(targetPlayerName)
+                local target = Players:FindFirstChild(targetName)
-                if target and target ~= LocalPlayer then local humanoid = target.Character and target.Character:FindFirstChild("Humanoid")
+                if target and target ~= LocalPlayer and target.Character then local humanoid = target.Character:FindFirstChild("Humanoid")
                     if humanoid then
                         workspace.CurrentCamera.CameraSubject = humanoid
                     end